Integrated Petrophysics – Quick Look Techniques

 – To quickly identify porosity, saturation, netpay, fluid contacts, permeability and test intervals in a rapid, easy to understand workflow and become familiar with their typical log patterns

-- To recognise your Reservoir Type and what you must do differently in each
+– To recognise your Reservoir Type and what you must do differently for each

 – To understand why and when to run ‘special logs’ including Image logs, NMR, Array sonics, Rotary sidewall cores and MDTs

 – To avoid wasting time on secondary issues and to keep your mind focused on what really matters